-Laser SMR Surgery
+Laser Turbinate Surgery

-What is Laser SMR Surgery?
+What is Laser Turbinate Surgery?

 Laser submucosal resection (SMR) surgery is a procedure to shrink the blood vessels in the turbinates so that air in the nasal passages can flow freely.
 During the surgery, a fiberoptic wire attached to a laser is passed underneath the lining of the turbinate.
 The surgery takes about 15 minutes, and patients typically go home about an hour after surgery.
 Pain after surgery is minimal.
 Within two weeks after surgery, patients experience gradually subsiding nasal congestion.
 It takes approximately six to eight weeks to see the final results of the surgery.